Gerda Mayer

-Gerda Kamilla Mayer (9 June 1927 – 15 July 2021) was an English poet born to a Jewish family in Karlsbad, Czechoslovakia.
-She escaped to England from Prague in 1939, aged eleven, on a Kindertransport flight organised by Trevor Chadwick.
+Gerda Kamilla Mayer (9 June 1927 – 15 July 2021) was an English poet.
+Born to a Jewish family in Karlovy Vary, Czechoslovakia, she escaped to England from Prague in 1939, aged eleven, on a Kindertransport flight organised by Trevor Chadwick.
 Having composed her first poem, in German, at the age of four, she continued her education in Dorset and Surrey and began writing poetry in English.
 She has published several volumes of verse and her poems have appeared in many anthologies.
 She has been described by Carol Ann Duffy as a fine poet "who should be better known."

 Early life

-Mayer was born in 1927 in Karlsbad (Karlovy Vary), a spa town in the then mostly German-speaking Sudetenland area of Czechoslovakia.
+Mayer was born in 1927 in Karlovy Vary, a spa city in the then mostly German-speaking Sudetenland area of Czechoslovakia.
 Her father, Arnold Stein, had a small shop in the town selling ladies' coats and dresses, and her mother Erna (née Eisenberger) owned a knitwear business there.
 Mayer had an elder half-sister Johanna from her mother's previous marriage to Hans Trávníček, a Roman Catholic.

 The family fled east to Prague in September 1938, shortly before the Nazi annexation of the Sudetenland.
 The city was already home to many Jewish refugees from Germany and Austria, and Mayer's parents spent the next six months chasing between official offices and consulates in a vain attempt to emigrate.
 As a last resort, in February 1939 her father made a direct approach to Trevor Chadwick, an Englishman who was organising the Prague end of an operation to rescue children at risk from the Nazis.